-The Wildlife Advisory Group (WAG) is an advisory group that provides environmental guidance and feedback on the redevelopment of the Chula Vista bayfront.
-In May 2010, the Port of San Diego, the City of Chula Vista, the redevelopment agency for the City of Chula Vista, and the Bayfront Coalition signed a settlement agreement forming the WAG.
-The settlement agreement requires the Chula Vista Bayfront Master Plan to adopt environmental protections that go above and beyond those required by federal, state and local laws and regulations, including preparation of a Natural Resources Management Plan for the Chula Vista bayfront.
+The Wildlife Advisory Group (WAG) is an advisory committee that provides environmental guidance and feedback on the redevelopment of the Chula Vista Bayfront.
+In May 2010, the Port of San Diego, the City of Chula Vista, and the Bayfront Coalition signed a settlement agreement forming the WAG.
+The settlement agreement requires the Chula Vista Bayfront Master Plan (CVBMP) to adopt environmental protections and guidelines that go above and beyond those required by federal, state, and local laws and regulations.

 - Management objectives and performance standards to guide preparation of the Natural Resources Management Plan.

-- Designation of no-touch buffer areas and installation of a fencing and additional controls for protection.
+- Designation of no-touch habitat buffer areas and installation of fencing and additional controls for habitat protection.

 - Design of walkways and paths to minimize adjacency impacts to wildlife habitat areas.